ketrab2004/eslint-plugin-contextual-quotes/README.md

 Enforce the use of specific quotes based on the content of the string.

-* `'` for empty strings and strings with only a single character
+* `'` for empty strings and strings of only a single character
 * `"` for regular strings
 * `` ` `` for strings that use string interpolation